 Scale your innovations – Work with a diversity of farmers from smallholders to large, mechanised farms to develop and test the sustainable farming innovations your organisations have created.

-Have your say – Influence our future direction by representing civil society on the BCI Council.
+Have your say – Influence our future direction by representing civil society on the Better Cotton Council.

 Raise your profile – Promote and communicate your commitment among our stakeholders.